King Arthur Baking Co.’s Remarkable Digital Transformation

 A Plan to Safeguard King Arthur and Boost Profits

-As you can see, consumer sentiment towards baking seesawed with each decade, creating challenges for King Arthur.
+Consumer sentiment towards baking seesawed with each decade, creating challenges for King Arthur.
 To shield the business from future market swings and increase profitability, the company settled on a two-pronged strategy:

-First, they would put a plan in motion to continually engage and educate home bakers about the nutritional benefits of using King Arthur Flour.
+First, they would put a plan in motion to continually engage and educate home bakers about the nutritional benefits of King Arthur Flour.

 John Wooden Quote